Northwest Colorectal Cancer Task Force

 Member Expectations

-- Participation in the WA State CRC Task Force includes attending quarterly meetings depending on your availability.
+• Participation in the WA State CRC Task Force includes attending quarterly meetings.

-- The NW CRC Task Force members meet 3- 4 times a year for the quarterly meetings.
+• The NW CRC Task Force members meet 3- 4 times a year for the quarterly meetings on Zoom.

-- Participation in the working groups if you would like to contribute more towards planning and implementing the Task Force projects
+• Participation in the working groups is encouraged, if you would like to contribute more towards planning and implementing the Task Force projects

-- Currently has only one working group- The communication campaign group
+• Currently has only one workgroup- Communication campaign workgroup

-- Working groups meet depending on the needs and availability of group members
+• Workgroups meet on need-basis and the availability of group members

 Meetings